 The installation of the correlation vehicle requests the introduction of enumerators.
 The enumeration may introduce an ordering.
 In that case the attachment of the numerical values of the enumerators to the Hilbert base vectors defines a corresponding operator.
 It must be remembered that the selection of the enumerators and therefore the corresponding ordering is kind of artificial.
-The eigenspace of the enumeration operator has no unique origin and is has no natural preferred directions.
+The eigenspace of the enumeration operator has no unique origin21 and is has no natural preferred directions22.
 Thus it has no natural axes.
 It can only indicate the distance between two or more locations.
 It will be shown that for multidimensional rational enumerators the distance is not precise.
-In that case the enumeration represents a blurred coordinate system.
-Both in the Hilbert space and in its Gelfand triple, the enumeration can be represented by a normal enumeration operator.
+In that case the enumeration can at the utmost represent a blurred coordinate system.
+Both in the Hilbert space and in its Gelfand triple, the enumeration can be represented by a "mostly normal" enumeration operator.